Pennsylvania - Sectoral Privacy Overview

 A claim for intrusion upon seclusion may be asserted when '[o]ne who intentionally intrudes, physically or otherwise, upon the solitude or seclusion of another or his private affairs or concerns, is subject to liability to the other for invasion of his privacy, if the intrusion would be highly offensive to a reasonable person18.'
-The claim may be based upon a physical intrusion into a place where the plaintiff has secluded himself; the use of the defendant's senses to oversee or overhear the plaintiff's private affairs; or some other form of investigation or examination into plaintiff's private concerns19.
+The claim may be based upon a physical intrusion into a place where the plaintiff has secluded himself; the use of the defendant's senses to oversee or overhear the plaintiff's private affairs; or some other form of investigation or examination into the plaintiff's private concerns19.

 The cause of action cannot survive if the defendant investigated the claimant or otherwise obtained the information through legitimate means.
 For example, in Burger v.
 Blair Med.
-Assocs., the intrusion upon seclusion claim could not stand where defendant obtained claimant's medical records through executed medical release20.
+Assocs., the intrusion upon seclusion claim could not stand where the defendant obtained the claimant's medical records through executed medical release20.

 Publicity given to private life